ayoubft/ayoubft.github.io/_pages/about.md

 * Computing: high-performance computing
 * Software engineering: open-source and Python

-My true passion lies beyond, in the vast expanse of the cosmos.
-I'm an astronomy novice, constantly gazing at the stars, eager to unravel the mysteries of the universe.
+I also have a deep passion for the cosmos.
+As an astronomy enthusiast, I often find myself gazing at the stars, eager to unravel the mysteries of the universe.

-Beyond my technical interests, I'm always ready to lend a helping hand or offer support wherever it's needed.
-Whether it's collaborating on exciting projects, sharing knowledge, or contributing to meaningful initiatives, I'm here to make a positive impact.
+Beyond my technical pursuits, I’m always ready to lend a helping hand, collaborate on exciting projects, share knowledge, or contribute to meaningful initiatives.
+I’m here to make a positive impact wherever possible.